Nonye2K3/chia/FAQ.md

 ## What is k?

 "k" is the space parameter.
-It is an integer for the following equation - `plot_size_bytes = C1 * 2^k(k + C2)` where C1 is constant 1 and C2 is constant 2.
+It is an integer for the following equation: `plot_size_bytes = C1 * 2^k(k + C2)` where C1 is constant 1 and C2 is constant 2.
 You can  read the details in the [Chia Proof of Space Construction document](https://www.chia.net/assets/proof_of_space.pdf).

 ## How big are plot sizes (k)?